PeerHerholz/URIAL/CONTRIBUTING.md

 # Contributing to URIAL

-Welcome to the ANSL repository!
+Welcome to the URIAL repository!
 We're excited you're here and want to contribute.

 These guidelines are designed to make it as easy as possible to get involved.
 If you have any questions that aren't discussed below, please let us know by opening an [issue][https://github.com/PeerHerholz/URIAL]!